CENTRAL WATERFRONT OBSERVATION WHEEL

 A generous financing agreement with Bank of China which will charge 10% less than its benchmark rate is expected to allow the toll fee for private cars to be as low as HK$100 and about HK$200 for trucks.
-Latest projections indicate the bridge will be used by between 12800 and 19600 per day in 2016 and 50000 and 68800 per day in 2035.
+Latest projections indicate the bridge will be used by about 14,000 vehicles and 69,000 passengers a day when it opens in 2016, rising to between 50000 and 68800 vehicles a day in 2035.
 The preliminary contract for design of the bridge has been awarded to China Highway Planning and Design Institute in partnership with Ove Arup & Partners Hong Kong and was signed in March 2009.
 Each government will manage its own border checkpoints.
 In connection with the bridge a new road link from Tuen Mun to Chek Lap Kok is to be constructed to meet anticipated increased traffic demand between the Northwest New Territories and North Lantau.
 This will include a 5km tunnel and 1.6km elevated highway and will also provide an alternative route to the airport.
 In September 2009 it was announced that the Hong Kong Boundary Crossing Facilities (HKBCF) Reclamation Works were scheduled to commence in the third quarter of 2010, but a legal challenge on environmental grounds resulted in a substantial delay to commencement of the project.
 HKBCF involves creation of an artificial island of about 150 hectares to provide for passenger clearance and cargo processing and includes 19 hectares for the Tuen Mun-Chek Lap Kok Link.

 "Waves", first-prize winning entry in the HKBCF International Design Ideas Competition Professional Group (see below).
 Design by Siming Chen, Xincheng Lin, Liang Wu, Jin Zhou, Yuxin He and Yimin Yang